 - Dismantled MacGuffin: He came to be in charge of one of the three Mother Boxes following Steppenwolf's first defeat on Earth.

 - Frontline General: He led his troops in battle against Steppenwolf.

-- Long Dead Badass: He fought alongside the Amazons, Olympians, Humans and a Green Lantern against the forces of Apokolips during his first invasion of Earth and put the Mother Box that was given to Atlanteans inside an underwater stronghold.
+- Long-Dead Badass: He fought alongside the Amazons, Olympians, Humans and a Green Lantern against the forces of Apokolips during Steppenwolf's first invasion of Earth and put the Mother Box that was given to Atlanteans inside an underwater stronghold.

 - No Name Given: His name is not mentioned at any point.

 - Prongs of Poseidon: He fought with a trident during the battle against Apokoliptians.

 Affiliation(s): Atlantean Royal Family (in service or Orm, but actually a loyalist of Arthur/Aquaman)